 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Internal Medicine Physician tend to value Independence, Relationships, and Recognition.
+Compared to most people, those working as an Internal Medicine Physician tend to value Achievement, Recognition, and Relationships.

-Most importantly, Internal Medicine Physicians very strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Most importantly, Internal Medicine Physicians very strongly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.